African Wildlife Experience

 • Community upliftment (Vrederust school project)

-• Assisting and support at local farm school
+• Assisting at and supporting a local farm school

 • Farming work such as maintaining water supply, fixing fences, etc.

-• Learning veld skills such as Tracking, Animal species, plant species
+• Learning veld skills such as tracking, and identifying animal and plant species

 • Ultimately – learning to become a conservationist